melezhik/outthentic-dsl/README.md

 # Examples

-* Some code examples mostly mentioned at this documentation could be found at `examples/` directory.
+* Some code examples mostly mentioned at this documentation could be found at `examples/` directory
 * A plenty of other [examples](https://github.com/melezhik/outthentic/tree/master/examples) could be found at Outthentic module

 # Environment variables